inveniosoftware/docs-invenio-rdm/docs/install/build-setup-run.md

 # Build, setup and run

-Now, that we have created a project folder, we need to build and setup the InvenioRDM application.
+Now, that we have created a project folder, we need to build and set up the InvenioRDM application.

 The application can be built and installed in two different ways: